The Parish Council endeavours to be open and transparent in all of its work.

 During 2017 members of the Playing Field management committee consulted users of the Playing Field on what might enhace the facility.
 There are now plans for additional equipment which will be installed over winter 2017/18 to include a shelter, “a gossip area” and a second goal post.
 These additions were funded thanks to village fundraising, B&NES Community Empowerment Fund and Parish Council earmarked reserves for play equipment.

 In November 2017 residents were asked for their opinions on the village Christmas tree.
-Outcomes to follow.
+The majority were in favour of a Christmas tree on the Barbury.

 During 2013 and 2014 the Parish Council, aided by a number of other parishioners put together material for the village Placemaking Plan, which later fed into the larger Placemaking Plan for B&NES (adopted July 2017).
 A history of the Parish’s involvement in the Placemaking Plan process can be viewed here